zotroneneis/zotroneneis.github.io/_posts/2018-07-28-blog-post-day-6.md

 ## The ```@property``` decorator

 Yesterday we looked at decorators.
-The ```@property``` decorator allows us to create a \textit{read-only} property.
+The ```@property``` decorator allows us to create a *read-only* property.
 Let's add a simple property to our HogwartsMember class.

 ```python
 class HogwartsMember: